joacorapela/rsmf2025/eoi/eoi.md

 # Project Team

 The consolidation of Bonsai as a standard for intelligent experimental control requires expertise in software engineering, machine learning and experimental neuroscience.
-Therefore, a very unique set of software development skills are required to integrate ML functionality inBonsai.
+Therefore, a very unique set of software development skills are required to integrate ML functionality into Bonsai.

 We are a very cohesive team, with different levels of seniority, and with complementary expertise, to successfully deliver the proposed software maintenance tasks.